 Mucking around is a part of any good photo adventure.
 And it's best done with the right gear.

 When I was a kid, I couldn't pass a puddle without exploring it -- sometimes around the perimeter, sometimes up to my ankles in it.

 These days, I'm more serious about my mucking around.
 That calls for some serious footwear.
-Whether I'm standing in calm water, slipping into a flowing stream or slogging through mud, the adventure is made possible by a good pair of tall rubber boots.
+Whether I'm standing in calm water, stepping into a flowing stream or slogging through mud, the adventure is made possible by a good pair of tall rubber boots.